acquia/http-hmac-spec/README.md

 9tn9ZdUBc0BgXg2UdnUX7bi4oTUL9wakvzwBN16H+TI=
 ```

-The following Authorization header will be added to the HTTP request (the signature is based on the StringToSign and SecretKey)
+The following Authorization header will be added to the HTTP request (the signature is based on the StringToSign and Secret Key)
 ```
 Authorization: acquia-http-hmac realm="Pipet%20service",
                id="efdde334-fe7b-11e4-a322-1697f925ec7b",